Is Japan expensive…?

 Bus Travel in Japan

-Well, nothing can quite hold a candle to Japan’s train network, but don’t go expecting the buses to commit seppuku quite yet!
+Well, nothing can quite hold a candle to Japan’s train network (especially when you’re comparing them to a bullet train), but don’t go expecting the buses to commit seppuku quite yet!
 Look, it’s Japan: the buses are still spectacular, they’re just not as good as the train… by sheer virtue of being a bus.

 Bus travel in Japan is expensive still, for the most part, but cheaper than the trains… at least on a ticket-to-ticket comparison basis.
 Attempting to utilise them over outright purchasing the JR Pass is still a bad idea for your daily expenses in Japan, however.